lfost42/Data-Generator/README.md

 5. Set up testing scripts:

-In the devops-data-generator folder, modify config.py in your IDE or other text editor to verify which methods and variables are required to accomplish the tests needed.
+In the `devops-data-generator` folder, modify `config.py` in your VS Code or other IDE to verify which methods and variables are required to accomplish the tests needed.

-6. Run main.py
+6. Run `main.py`:

 `python main.py` or `python3 main.py`